igorw/weblog/_posts/2013-04-03-sexpr-meta-eval.md

 Yes.
 That's all it takes to write Lisp in Lisp.

+I'm not going to explain all of the details.
+I highly recommend you read *Roots of Lisp* if you're interested.

-How about running this inside of Ilias, the PHP implementation of Lisp covered in previous posts?
+But how about running this inside of Ilias, the PHP implementation of Lisp covered in previous posts?

 ## Primitives